katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V4-INTERFACES.md

 ```
 * Run your code.
 You should get an error stating that he properties and methods have not been implemented.
 The ICanine interface is   enforcing the contract with Dog.
-* Add the rest of the properties
+* Add the rest of the properties to the Dog class
-* Add the method that returns a string description of their habitat: GetHabitatBasedOnCountry(string countryCode)
+* Add the method that returns a string description of their habitat: GetHabitatBasedOnCountry(string countryCode).
 It could be   something like this:
 ```
   public string GetHabitatBasedOnCountry(string countryCode)
         {